 For the filling:

-- In a small bowl mix cream cheese, grated cheese, olive oil, and black pepper.
+- In a small bowl mix cream cheese or goat cheese, grated cheese, olive oil, and black pepper.
 Add some extra salt if you feel you want to.
 This is very personal to your palate.

 Assembling the galette:

-- On a lightly floured surface, roll the cold dough until you have a round of about 14-inches in diameter.
+- Use a rolling pin to roll the cold dough on a lightly floured surface until you have a round of about 14 inches in diameter.

-- Transfer it carefully to a piece of parchment paper that's placed on a baking sheet.
+- Transfer it carefully to a piece of parchment paper placed on a baking sheet.

-- Spoon this mixture in the center of the rolled pie dough and spread with the back of a spoon, making a circle of about 9 or 10 inches and leaving an edge of several inches of dough.
+- Spoon the cheese mixture on the center of the rolled pie dough and spread with the back of a spoon, making a circle of about 9 or 10 inches and leaving an edge of several inches (2-inch border at least) of dough without filling.

 - Lift the edge of the dough and fold it inward, covering some of the filling.
 Keep doing that with all of the dough until you have a circular tart with an exposed center.